Updated December 2025

 What is the complete rethinking of content infrastructure required for GEO?

-- Technical Understanding: Deep knowledge of how retrieval systems break down queries, index propositions, and rank sources.
+- Technical understanding: Deep knowledge of how retrieval systems decompose queries, index propositions, and rank sources.

-- Strategic Content Creation: Focus on producing data-rich, structured content that’s trivially easy for machines to extract.
+- Strategic content creation: Produce data-rich, structured content that is easy for machines to extract.

 How should content strategy differ from traditional SEO?

-Deep-dive articles covering every aspect of GEO, AI, and ROZZ implementation.
+- Deep-dive articles cover GEO, AI search, and ROZZ implementation.

 GEO Fundamentals